 Scope: Vol.2 #20-27 but the ideas are translatable to other issues of Swamp Thing.

-Cooke, Jon B, and George Khoury, eds.
+Cooke, Jon B, and George Khoury, editors.
 Swampmen: The Muck-Monsters and Their Makers.
-Spec. issue of Comic Book Creator (2014).
-Print.
+Special issue of Comic Book Creator, no. 6, Nov.
+2014.

 This entire issue is devoted to swamp monsters in comics, primarily focussing on titles from the 1970s.
 There are several articles about Swamp Thing, including unpublished issues, and includes interviews with Wein, Wrightson, Bissette, Totleben, Moore, and Veitch.
 [Further details about individual articles are elsewhere in my bibliography].
 The book-sized issue also includes a trove of information on titles and stories that influenced or were contemporaries of Swamp Thing.